tinykite/love-vote-rise/src/site/index.md

 ## Love Vote Rise

 This non-partisan multimedia project is a collective effort by art and community minded Minnesotans.
 We are working to promote civic engagement and voter turnout under the banner of LOVE VOTE RISE.
-Catch our community postering and street projections in action at #LoveVoteRise.
+Catch our community postering and street projections in action at #LoveVoteRise

-Donate to help us cover the costs of projection equipment and poster printing.
+Please donate to help us cover the costs of projection equipment and poster printing.
 Thank you.

 <form class="resources__donate" action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick" />